Directions and industry requirements are regularly updated

 Hoist operators may be exposed to additional risk.
 They should:

-- Be provided with PPE that protects them from person to person transmission and from touching contaminated surfaces (eg face shield or surgical mask/P2 respirator and glasses).
+- Be provided with PPE that protects them from person to person transmission and from touching contaminated surfaces (eg surgical mask/P2 respirator and glasses).

 - Perform frequent hand washing with soap and water or the application of hand sanitiser positioned within the hoist.